Chapter 5

 Kolo leaned back, saying, “We do not travel beyond the mangroves.”

-Kolo said, “That is also one of our ipiso.
-When ash fell from the sky and the trees died.”
+Kolo said, “That is one of our shared isipo.
+When ash fell from the sky and even the trees died.”

 Eku blurted, “Probably not the jungle trees.
 They are too old and large.”